|Photo Gallery||Volunteer Profiles|

 "Volunteering at ANS has been a great opportunity to meet a lot of very interesting people and to learn new things," said Gretchen.
 In addition to enjoying the ability to "share what I know," Charlie finds volunteering with Gretchen a great way to spend time together.

-Thank you Charlie and Gretchen for choosing to spend time volunteering with ANS! ~Pam Herrick, Volunteer Coordinator
+Thank you Charlie and Gretchen for choosing to spend time volunteering with ANS! ~Liz Jones, former Volunteer Coordinator

 It was one lucky day, three years ago, when Elisa Rapaport (shown here with her daughter, Yael) answered our web ad placed with the American Institute of Graphic Arts.
 Since then, this busy mother of two has worked on the Audubon Naturalist News, and helped guide its evolution to the magazine-size, color-filled, post-consumer product in your hands.
 She also designed the much-loved logo and printed materials for our Nature Fair.